-Smith, a Federalist, was the representative for South Carolina's 1st congressional district from 1795 to 1799.
+Smith was the representative for South Carolina’s 1st congressional district and was a Federalist.
+He served from 1795 to 1799.

 From May 1789 to Jul 1797, Smith missed 21 of 397 roll call votes, which is 5.3%.
 This is better than the median of 14.0% among the lifetime records of representatives serving in Jul 1797.
 The chart below reports missed votes over time.

 |Nov 1794-Mar 1795||15||2||13.3%||39th|